Yankees vs. Royals Player Props Betting Odds

-Player prop betting options for Gleyber Torres, Bobby Witt Jr. and others are available in the New York Yankees-Kansas City Royals matchup at Kauffman Stadium on Saturday, starting at 7:10 PM ET.
+Those looking to place a player prop bet can find odds for Gleyber Torres, Bobby Witt Jr. and others in the New York Yankees-Kansas City Royals matchup at Kauffman Stadium on Sunday at 3:10 PM ET.

 Bet on this matchup or its props with BetMGM!